christiansievers/memorial.sh/raspberry_pi_disk_image.md

 User `root`
 Password `memorial`

 Once up and running, make sure to change the password via  `sudo dietpi-config` (the usual `sudo passwd` won't work persistently on DietPi ).
+Do this especially if you plan to keep it running for a long time.

 ### Getting it to run on Wifi, too

 The DietPi distribution comes with a few ways to easily set up Wifi.
-One involves connecting the SD card to your computer and editing some .txt files BEFORE you boot up for the first time.
-See [here](https://dietpi.com/phpbb/viewtopic.php?t=9) for instructions.

-If the system is already running, log in with the above credentials, and use `sudo dietpi-config` to set up Wifi.
+Log in with the above credentials, and use `sudo dietpi-config` to set up your connection.